 SISRM Courses

-Students participating in the 10-week Summer Institute first enroll in a summer methodologies course.
+Students participating in the 10-week Summer Institute RA program must enroll in a summer methodologies course.
 Each of the SISRM courses satisfies major or minor requirements in a number of programs.
-Information about the courses and their relationships with different majors or minors is below.
+Information about the courses and their relationships with different majors or minors follows.

 Course Credits